ADPer0705/my_notes/computerScience/Cybersecurity/NETWORKING/Network_Services/DNS.md

 	- The authoritative server is often also known as the *nameserver* for the domain
 	- For example, the name server for [tryhackme.com](http://tryhackme.com) is [kip.ns.cloudflare.com](http://kip.ns.cloudflare.com) and [uma.ns.cloudflare.com](http://uma.ns.cloudflare.com)
 	- You'll often find multiple nameservers for a domain name to act as a backup in case one goes down
-5. An Authoritative DNS serve is the server that is responsible for storing the DNS records for a particular domain name and where any updates to you domain name DNS records would be made
+5. An Authoritative DNS server is the server that is responsible for storing the DNS records for a particular domain name and where any updates to you domain name DNS records would be made
 	- Depending on the record type, the DNS record is then sent back to the Recursive DNS Server, where a local copy will be cached for future requests and then relayed back to the original client that made the request.
 	- DNS records all come with a TTL (Time To Live) value.
 		- This value is a number *represented in seconds* that the response should be saved for locally until you have to look it up again.
 		- Caching saves on having to make a DNS request every time you communicate with a server.

+---

+# Types of DNS Servers
+1. *Recursive DNS Resolver (Caching DNS Resolver)*
+	- Purpose
+		- This is the DNS server your computer interacts with first when making a DNS query
+		- Its job is to "resolve" the query by communicating with other DNS servers (like root, TLD and authoritative) until it finds the answer
+	- Recursive DNS servers are often targeted in DNS amplification attacks
+2. *Root Name Server*
+	- Purpose
+		- These are the backbone of the DNS system
+		- They don't hold domain-specific records but direct queries to the appropriate TLD (Top-Level Domain) servers
+	- The root servers are critical infrastructure and often targeted by large-scale DDoS attacks
+3. *TLD (Top-Level Domain) Name Servers*
+	- Purpose
+		- These servers store information for Top-Level domain and country code TLDs (ccTLDs)
+		- They direct queries to the authoritative name servers
+4. *Authoritative DNS Servers*
+	- Purpose
+		- These servers store the actual DNS records (A, AAAA, MX, TXT, etc.) for a domain and provide the definitive answer when a DNS query reaches them
+	- misconfiguration here can lead to data leaks, zone hijacking, or poisoning
+5. *Forwarding DNS server*
+	- Purpose
+		- These servers forward queries to an upstream DNS server, such as a recursive DNS resolver
+		- They help reduce traffic by caching frequently requested domains
+	- Forwarding DNS Servers can be vulnerable to attacks like DNS cache poisoning if not properly secured

 ---